guettli/why-i-like-django-and-sap/README.md

 ## SAP: SQL on data in Memory

 SELECT ...
-FROM @itab: I think it very cool that in ABAP you can execute SQL on a tabular variable.
+FROM @itab: I think it is great that in ABAP you can execute SQL on a tabular variable.
 You can run a SQL statement on something which is not your database, but just in the memory of the interpreter.
 Great! https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abapselect_itab.htm This allows you to avoid loops and practice "thinking in sets".

 ## Python/Django/PostgreSQL docs are great